AnnaAxelsson051/Swedish-Succession-Law-Guide/README.md

 An informative law webpage that allows users to find comprehensive information about Swedish succession law with legal references, providing an efficient cost-free solution for legal information needs.
 The webpage is responsive on mobile, tablets and larger screens.

-The objective was to create a public service platform that offers well-referenced content, simplifying the process of accessing valuable and relevant legal information eliminating the need to navigate complex laws and precedents.
+The objective was to create a public service platform that offers well-referenced content, simplifying the process of accessing valuable and relevant legal information, eliminating the need to navigate complex laws and precedents.

 ---

-## Technologies used:
+## Technologies used

 - HTML
 - CSS